 Soon after, Hideyoshi’s health began to fail.
 He wrote his death poem “Ah… As the dew, I fall, as the dew, I vanish.
 Even Osaka fortress is a dream within a dream”.
-Hideyoshi then called Tokugawa Ieyasu and four of the most powerful daimyo to his deathbed.
+Hideyoshi then called Ieyasu and four of the most powerful daimyo to his deathbed.
 He appointed them legal protectors of his five year old son Hideyori, his heir and the future ruler of Japan.
-Tokugawa Ieyasu pledged to protect the boy with his own life; a pledge that would become very difficult to keep.
+Ieyasu pledged to protect the boy with his own life; a pledge that would become very difficult to keep.

 As the battle wore on, heads of slain warriors were brought to the castle to be prepared for the ritual presentation to the victor.
 It was believed that even in death, the samurai should be viewed as a worthy opponent.
 Those people who were in the castle would wash the heads and put some cosmetics on the face of the dead corpses, because they were proof of having killed someone important.
 “All the decapitated heads were brought into the tower.
 We weren’t a bit afraid of the heads and used to sleep in the midst of the nasty smell of bloody heads.”

 Victorious at Ogaki castle, Ieyasu’s troops now pursued the rebellious daimyo and their armies.
 They faced off in a narrow valley just west of the village of Sekigahara.
 This would be the battle that changed the course of Japanese history.
-Tokugawa Ieyasu set up his command post atop a hill overlooking the valley, waiting through the night for the rest of his armies to arrive.
-At dawn, Ieyasu’s attendant physician hastily noted in his journal, ‘Slight rain, dense fog in the mountain valley.
+Ieyasu set up his command post atop a hill overlooking the valley, waiting through the night for the rest of his armies to arrive.
+At dawn, Ieyasu’s attendant physician hastily noted in his journal ‘Slight rain, dense fog in the mountain valley.
 Can’t see ninety yards.
 Barely made out enemy banners.
-On horseback, Lord Ieyasu made out their positions.
+On horseback, lord Ieyasu made out their positions.
 Estimate distance at two and a half miles.’

 Ieyasu was outnumbered.
 With only 50,000 troops challenging his enemies’ 80,000, he waited for his son to arrive with reinforcements.
-But at eight in the morning, the fog suddenly lifted, and the two opposing armies found themselves within striking distance.
+But at 8 in the morning, the fog suddenly lifted, and the two opposing armies found themselves within striking distance.
 Ieyasu could not wait any longer.
 Rallying his troops, it was said he set them forward with his famous battlecry “There are only two ways to come back from the battlefield, with the head of the enemy, or without your own.”

 As the young boy Hideyori approached manhood, a daimyo warned “Although he is Hideyoshi’s heir, Ieyasu would never let him rule Japan.
 Sooner or later some ambitious character will ferment a rebellion in his name, and even if Hideyori knows nothing about it, he will be blamed and forced to commit suicide to the grief of Hideyoshi’s ghost.”

-Ieyasu came to one conclusion; he could no longer honor his pledge to a dead ally to protect his son.
-Tokugawa Ieyasu decided to go into battle once more.
+By the time he reaches adulthood, Hideyori can no longer be ignored by Ieyasu.
+He’s a threat simply because he exists.
+He is the legitimate heir of Hideyoshi.
+Ieyasu is supposed to be supporting him until he becomes an adult, and he poses an intrinsic threat to the legitimacy of the Tokugawa shogunate.
+Ieyasu comes to but one conclusion; he could no longer honor his pledge to a dead ally to protect his son.
+Ieyasu decided to go into battle once more.
+It became obvious that there was going to be another showdown.
 The many samurai who still owed loyalty to Hideyoshi’s family gathered in Osaka castle, which was considered impenetrable.